Bioconductor/bioconductor.org/content/developers/rss-feeds.md

 see the condition reported by the RSS feed.

-Build issues may be transient (for example, a package tries to download a file from a site which may be down), or they may be the result of a problem with the build system itself.
+Build issues may be transient (for example, a package tries to download a file from a site which may be down temporarily), or they may be the result of a problem with the build system itself.
 If you have questions about a build issue, contact the [bioc-devel](http://www.bioconductor.org/help/mailing-list/) mailing list.